M816 Wrecker

 The M816 Medium Wrecker is part of the M809 series of 5-ton 6x6 military trucks.
 It was made by AM General starting in 1970.
-It has a revolving hydraulic crane with an extending boom that can extend from 10–18 ft with a maximum lift capacity of 20,000 lb with outriggers and boom jacks to the ground.
+It has a revolving hydraulic crane with an extending boom that can extend from 10 to 18 ft with a maximum lift capacity of 20,000 lb with outriggers and boom jacks to the ground.
 The boom capacity depends on boom extension and placements of truck outriggers and boom jacks.
 With boom full out and no outriggers, the capacity is only 3000 lb.
 The boom elevates to 45 degrees, swings 270.